Reframing Population-Adjusted Indirect Comparisons as a Transportability Problem: An Estimand-Based Perspective and Implications for Health Technology Assessment: Summary of Requirements for Direct Transportability

 Appendix D summarizes the population dependence of marginal active--active contrasts for the effect measures in Table 1.

 \textbf{Table 1.} Collapsibility and Transportability Properties of \(\mathbf{\Delta}_{\mathbf{BC}}\) Under Different Effect Measures

 { *If \(\Delta_{BC}\) is directly transportable under SEMA, then \(\Delta_{BC}\) is invariant to changes in the covariate distribution across populations, such that any dependence on baseline covariates cancels in the active-to-active indirect comparison for \(\Delta_{BC}\).
-This condition is satisfied when the anchored contrasts \(\Delta_{BA(AC)}\) and \(\Delta_{CA(AC)}\) depend only on low-dimensional covariate moments (typically covariate means), which cancel in the active-to-active indirect comparison for B vs. C. In contrast, when the anchored contrasts depend on the full joint covariate distribution---including prognostic factors and effect modifiers---explicit standardization to the target population is required.
+In contrast, when the anchored contrasts depend on the full joint covariate distribution---including prognostic factors and effect modifiers---explicit standardization to the target population is required.
 For anchored active--active contrasts, collapsibility and direct transportability may depend on the structure of the indirect comparison under SEMA and scale alignment, rather than solely on the intrinsic properties of the effect measure (Section 6.2; Appendix B).
 (Log) indicates either the ratio measure or its natural logarithm.
 Because collapsibility and transportability are invariant to monotone transformations, these are grouped. \textsuperscript{†}Counts and conditional rates are defined per unit exposure (e.g., via an offset in the outcome model).
 Marginal rate differences and ratios depend on the exposure-time distribution and are not collapsible and not directly transportable when exposure varies, even under SEMA.
 When exposure (i.e., person-time) is assumed constant for all individuals and a log-link model is used, the count ratio coincides with a mean/risk ratio and is therefore collapsible.\textsuperscript{18} Similarly, when an identity link is used, the count difference coincides with a mean/risk difference. }

 \hypertarget{extensions-of-transportability-in-paics}{